splunkdlt/dlt-connect-libs/docker/prometheus-scraper-standalone/README.md

 # Prometheus Scraper

-A simple docker images that uses the `@splunkdlt/prometheus-scraper` package to periodically scrape metrics from prometheus endpoint and forward it to a Splunk HTTP Event Collector.
+A simple docker image that uses the `@splunkdlt/prometheus-scraper` package to periodically scrape metrics from a prometheus endpoint and forwards them to a Splunk HTTP Event Collector.

 # Example Usage